 Director of the Division for Sustainable Development, DESA

 The Bangor-Makerere Partnership (Wales-Uganda)

-With support from Hub Cymru Africa, The Sustainability Lab has established The Bangor-Makerere Partnership with Makerere University in Uganda to work collaboratively on enhancing and promoting sustainability within both universities and their partners through shared learning and collaborative research & innovation.
+With support from Hub Cymru Africa, The Bangor-Makerere Partnership in Uganda has been established to work collaboratively on enhancing and promoting sustainability within both universities and their partners through shared learning and collaborative research & innovation.
 This includes industrial research and international student placements and training opportunities as well as closer working between the two universities at an organisational level.

 The Partnership has already attracted a wide diversity of active participants include Planning, Human Resources, Estates, Procurement, Library, International, research groups and the Students' Unions, and is gaining funding as well as attention from organisations such as the United Nations Industrial Development Organisation (UNIDO), The World Bank, and The British Council.
 These partners are developing a number of projects including the Bangor-Makerere Students' Link, textile re-use, and value addition to pineapple crops.

 This initiative supports students from international universities to work together and take the lead in developing sustainability in their universities and communities, promoting collaboration and well-being across continents.
 The overall goal of The Students' Link is to bring different student bodies from all over the world to advance sustainable development in their universities and communities through shared learning.

 Bangor & Makerere students discuss campus greening in Uganda

 With support from Hub Cymru Africa, The University has started implementing this project by partnering with the Students' Union at Bangor University and the Sustainability Program at Makerere University in Uganda.
 The Bangor-Makerere Students' Link currently focuses on four main areas:

 - urban greening (any form of green projects and ideas from students)

 - improving energy efficiency